Dobie Gillis Williams: Trial

 Williams was indicted for first degree murder by a grand jury for Sabine Parish.
 Exclusion of people of color from the grand jury violated Louisiana Revised Statute 14:30 as it compromises due process.

 The defendant's motion for a change of venue was granted, which resulted in the transfer of the case to the 35th Judicial District Court in Grant Parish.
 An all-white jury was seated for the trial.

 The prosecution said that a medical examination revealed scratches and abrasions on Williams' body that were consistent with the type of wounds that an individual might incur by quickly exiting through the Knippers' bathroom window, as they suggested he did.

 Three police officers testified that Dobie confessed after questioning, but they had no recording of this.
 They said that he told the officers that after the stabbing he jumped out of the bathroom window, dropped the knife in the Knippers' yard, and ran to his grandfather's house, where he hid his shirt underneath the porch.
 The investigators returned to the Knippers' home, where they found a kitchen knife in 4 in.
 (2.5 cm) of damp grass.
 The officers later retrieved the shirt from where Williams hid it, but there was no blood or other forensic evidence on it.
 At the trial, several investigating detectives testified to the content of Williams' confession.

 The prosecution said that the autopsy showed that the stab wounds in the victim's body were consistent with the type of wounds that would have been made by the knife found in the Knippers' yard.

 Forensic analysis of the crime scene confirmed that the blood found on the Knippers' bathroom window curtain matched Williams' blood type, one that is very rare among blacks.
 The analysis confirmed that the blood could not have come from either of the Knippers.
 Hair taken from the window was found to have characteristics consistent with Williams' hair.

 Since the first trial, both of these types of evidence have been generally superseded by newer tests, particularly for DNA, that yield much more accurate results.

-After a four-day jury trial, Williams was found guilty.
+After a four-day jury trial, Williams was convicted of first degree murder.
 At the sentencing phase of the trial, the jury unanimously recommended the death penalty, which the judge imposed.